 Ambassadors are individuals who are leaders and active participants in Fitwel’s healthy building movement.
 After taking the online-training, Ambassadors become well-versed on the connection between design and health and have a clear understanding on how to integrate Fitwel’s strategies within buildings.Become an Ambassador

 There is significant and growing interest in real estate that responds to health factors.
-Companies that use Fitwel respond to the growing market demand for healthier workplaces.
-With an increased public awareness on the health impacts of buildings, the industry is experiencing an increased demand for healthier workplaces.
+Companies that use Fitwel respond to the growing market demand for spaces designed to support healthier lifestyles.

 Understand how their buildings support health

 Fitwel was tested by facility managers across the country on 89 existing buildings to ensure the system is practical and widely applicable.
-Fitwel is cost-effective, with no pre-requisites and a user-friendly web-based interface.
-The Fitwel Portal is a web-based interface that includes all information necessary for completing the certification including comprehensive information on rationale, impact and the evidence.
+The Fitwel Portal includes all information necessary for completing the certification including comprehensive details about the public health rationale, impact, and the evidence.